-New York state allows workers’ compensation for coronavirus infection.
-Successful claims depend on the facts and whether your job contains a high exposure risk.
+New York state allows workers' compensation benefits for coronavirus infections for individuals who can demonstrate their COVID-19 illness was work-related.
+A successful claim will depend on numerous the facts, including whether your job contains a high exposure risk.

 If you work with the public with documented COVID exposure, you are more likely to have a compensable workers' compensation claim.
 First responders, healthcare workers, transportation workers, corrections and peace officers, food service workers, and retail associates are a few examples of high COVID risk jobs.